agrc/digital-assisant-skills/README.md

 On the first clone of this project the `.ask/config` and the `skill.json` need to be created.
 Use the `votecli` to generate those by selecting the `I just cloned and I want to set things up!` option.
 Follow the instructions to generate those files.
 Choose `lambda` and a name like `ask-voting-assistant-dev-{name}` so it is unique.
 Execute `ask deploy` to publish the skill and the lambda function.

+_After deploying to lambda, be sure to use the vote cli to add the DTS required tags.
+This requires the aws cli or access to the aws console._

 ### consent token

 Just to ask for a users address, whether or not they have one, you need a consent token.
 In order to make the alexa skill generate a consent token, you need to login to the alexa companion mobile app or you can try the [website](https://alexa.amazon.com/spa/index.html).